Stockton Beach: Worimi conservation lands

 A large part of Stockton Beach lies within the Worimi conservation lands, which stretch from south-west of the wreck of the MV Sygna, north-east along Stockton Beach to just west of the end of the beach at Anna Bay.
 The lands consist of the 1826 ha Worimi National Park, 1042 ha Worimi State Conservation Area and 1568 ha Worimi Regional Park.
-Day-to-day management of the Worimi conservation lands is undertaken by the NSW National Parks and Wildlife Service.
+Day-to-day management of the Worimi conservation lands is undertaken by the NSW National Parks & Wildlife Service.

 History

 Aboriginal history

 The earliest inhabitants of the Port Stephens region and particularly the land close to Port Stephens itself were the members of the Worimi Aboriginal tribe and their middens may be seen at many points along the beach.
 These middens, which are up to 12,000 years old, consist mainly of the remnants of pipis and whelk shells.
 As the beach is constantly reshaped by the winds some middens are concealed while new ones are revealed.
 A midden conservation area, where beach driving is not permitted due to the cultural significance of the middens, has been established on the beach.